Creamy pumpkin orange soup topped with feta and thyme, this is the perfect hearty yet light autumn soup. It can also be made with butternut squash.

 Instructions

-- If using Hokkaido (red Kuri squash) there is no need to peel it.
+- Prepare ingredients: If using Hokkaido (red Kuri squash), there is no need to peel it.
 All other pumpkin or squash sorts need to be peeled.
 Halve the pumpkin or squash, remove the seeds, and cut the halves into 2 or 3 larger pieces.
 Use a vegetable peeler to remove the peel.
 Cut into cubes.
+Chop the onion and the garlic cloves, but keep them separated.1 small pumpkin / 1.5 lbs/ 700 g + 1 medium onion +2 garlic cloves

-- In the meantime, cut the feta cheese into small cubes and the scallions into fine rings.
-Place both in a small bowl and add the remaining olive oil and the finely chopped leaves of the remaining thyme.
+- Feta: In the meantime, cut the feta cheese into smallish cubes and the scallions into fine rings.
+Place both in a bowl and add the remaining olive oil and the finely chopped leaves of the remaining thyme.
 Mix very carefully and add some pepper.
-Leave to marinate until the soup is ready.
+Leave to marinate until the soup is ready.3.5 oz feta + 5 thyme sprigs + 2 thin green onions

-- Remove the thyme sprigs from the soup and blend the soup.
+- Blend the soup: Remove the thyme sprigs and blend the soup.
 Adjust the taste with salt and pepper.
-Serve with marinated feta on top.
+Serve with marinated feta on top.fine sea salt + freshly ground black pepper

 Adina says